TobiOgunledun/404-page/README.md

 ![screenshot](https://github.com/TobiOgunledun/404-page/blob/main/screenshot.png)

 The 404-page is the first design from <a href="https://devchallenges.io/">developers.io</a>.
-It is a landing page which consists of a an image, a text and footer.
+It is a landing page which consists of an image, a text and footer.
 It is fully responsive to all screen sizes and successfully deployed to Github.

 "the journey of a thousand miles, starts with a single step..."